Purchases journal

 Format of purchases journal

-The number of columns used in purchases journal depends on the needs of each business.
+The number of columns used in the purchases journal depends on the needs of each business.
 The commonly used format is given below:

 Format of purchase journal